-part of the brain that controls motor movements and speech.
+the part of the brain that controls motor movements and speech.

-cell death.
-Without it, cells are unable to activate the cellular checkpoints that
+this gene is defective, cells are unable to activate the cellular checkpoints that

 protect against the damage of ionizing radiation and other agents that can harm DNA.

-immune system, making them susceptible to recurrent respiratory infections.
+vulnerable to recurrent respiratory infections.